alexciesielski/awork-challenge-develop/COMMENTS.md

 ## What's missing

+- The filtering logic could just as well be moved into a web worker
+- Pagination missing
 - Did not adjust anything about start/running the app, thus the README.md remains unchanged
 - ESLint should be added
 - Styling of the user-detail component